axibase/atsd/sql/api-meta.md

 |:---|:---|:---|
 | q | string | [**Required**] Query text. |

-As an alternative, the query can be submitted with Content-Type `text/plain` as text payload with the other parameters included in the query string.
+As an alternative, the query can be submitted as text payload with `Content-Type` set to `text/plain` and with the other parameters included in the query string.

 ## Response